nortal/araneaframework/etc/js/Readme.txt

 * scriptaculous/*
 - scripts from script.aculo.us JavaScript libraries (http://script.aculo.us/)
-- Required for using Uilib JSP tags that support autocompletion.
+- Required for using Uilib controls and tags that support autocompletion.
 - License is MIT-style license, details at http://script.aculo.us/

 * validation/*